JahBrewski/rails-api-starter/README.md

 create user appname with password 'appname';
 create database appname_development;
 create database appname_test;
-grant all privileges on database appname_development to alwaysclosing;
+grant all privileges on database appname_development to appname;
-grant all privileges on database appname_test to alwaysclosing;
+grant all privileges on database appname_test to appname;
 ```

 Then `cd` into your project directory and run the following commands: